Brookmans Park: Brookmans Park School and Chancellor's School

-Brookmans Park has its own primary school, Brookmans Park School and secondary school, Chancellor's School.
-Both are popular with parents, both locally and from across the region and are known for consistently high standards of education at all age levels, according to OFSTED reports.
+Brookmans Park has a primary school, Brookmans Park School, and secondary school, Chancellor's School.

 Brookmans Park School, opened in 1952, situated in Bradmore Way in the village of Brookmans Park.
 The school itself has a large playing field.
 In the late 1950s the PTA raised enough money to build an open air swimming pool, in the school grounds, where the school children learn to swim and pass distance swimming certificates.
 This pool has now been filled in.

 Nearly twenty years after the Education Act was passed in 1944 and thirteen years after the site was first designated in 1950 the search and purchase were completed.
 The sense of the urgent need for the school can be seen from the fact that in less than eighteen months the first pupils would cross the threshold of Chancellor's School and turn the plan for a secondary school for the children of the villages in the area into reality.